-While the specifications between the two acoustic imaging cameras remain close, the biggest differences are in the frequency range, distance, minimum frame rate, and reporting functionality.
+The specifications of the two acoustic imaging cameras are similar.
+However, the frequency range, distance, minimum frame rate and reporting functionality vary significantly.

 |ii900 leak detection||ii910 corona, PD and leak detection|